What is a Mantoux test?

 It is crucial for individuals who test positive on the Mantoux test to undergo further evaluation and receive follow-up care.
 This will help determine the appropriate measures for TB prevention and management.

-Important information to know about a Mantoux test:
+Important information to Mantoux test:

 To minimize the risk of false-negative results, healthcare providers may use additional tests, such as chest x-rays or blood tests, to help diagnose TB in people who have symptoms of the disease or who are at high risk for TB infection.